Cost of Consumption Models Could Affect How ISVs Charge for Solutions Like Backup

 I have often commented about the difficulty of backing up the myriad pieces of data generated by Microsoft Teams and its associated apps.
 The data is distributed across many Microsoft 365 repositories and no suitable APIs exist to retrieve some information, all of which makes backing up Teams challenging and restoring Teams even more so, especially if you want everything to fit together properly after a restore.

 Graph Export API for Teams is Generally Available

 The recent announcement of the general availability of the Graph Export API for Teams messaging seems like it is a step forward.
 The API is available to process chats and channel messages along with “hosted” content like files, images, and stickers associated with messages.
-Reactions like thumbs-up are a notable exception.
 Because the Export API can access personal data, Microsoft regards it as a protected API and requires those who wish to use it to seek approval by describing their intended use.
 Once access is granted, ISVs can incorporate the Export API for Teams in their products, and all should be well.

 But some complications exist which deserve consideration by both app developers and their customers.
 Message center notification MC287036 (23 September) introduces concepts for two APIs (Teams DLP and Teams Export) like seeded capacity and consumption models to handle different usage scenarios.